BlockchainCommons/Research/papers/bcr-2020-007-hdkey.md

 ]
 ```

-The fingerprint source as binary:
+The digest source as binary:

 ```
 84                                      # array(4)